apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

         .build();
 ```

-## Example application

-You can find a complete application demonstrating the configuration and usage of this sink in the tests of the connector.

-Check out the source of `org.apache.flink.connector.prometheus.sink.examples.DataStreamExample`.

-This is not a real test.
-This class contains a full application that generates random data internally and writes to Prometheus.

 ## Connector guarantees

-The connector provides **at-most-once**.
+The connector provides **at-most-once** guarantees.
 Data loss can happen, in particular if input data is malformed or out of order.

 Data may be lost due to the `DISCARD_AND_CONTINUE` [on-error behaviour](#on-error-behaviors).
 This behavior may optionally be enabled
-when the maximum number of retries is exceeded, but is always enabled when a non-retriable error condition is encountered.
+when the maximum number of retries is exceeded, but is always enabled when non-retriable error conditions are encountered.

-This is not a limitation of this sink, but it's due to the design of Prometheus remote-write interfaces, strictly
-not allowing out-of-order writes in the same time-series.
-Failing when a write is rejected by Prometheus would only put the job in
+This behavior is due to the design of Prometheus Remote Write interface, that does not allow out-of-order writes in the same time-series.
-an endless loop, failing, restarting from checkpoint, and failing again when the write is inevitably rejected.
+To prevent from putting the job in an endless loop of fail and restart from checkpoint, when out of order data is encontered, is to
+discard and continue.
+Out of order writes also happen when the job restart from checkpoint.
+Without discard and continue the sink
+would not allow the job to recover from checkpoint at all.

 At the same time, Prometheus imposes per time-series ordering by timestamp.
 The sink guarantees the order is retained per partition.
-Key by using `PrometheusTimeSeriesLabelsAndMetricNameKeySelector` before the sink guarantees input is partitioned by time-series, and
+Key-by using `PrometheusTimeSeriesLabelsAndMetricNameKeySelector` guarantees that the input is partitioned by time-series, and
 no accidental reordering happens during the write.
-It is user's responsibility to retain order upstream of the sink.
-Any out of order
-record is rejected by Prometheus
+The user is responsible to partition data before the sink to ensure order is retained.

+## Example application

+You can find a complete application demonstrating the configuration and usage of this sink in the tests of the connector.

+Check out the source of `org.apache.flink.connector.prometheus.sink.examples.DataStreamExample`.

+This class contains a full application that generates random data internally and writes to Prometheus.

 {{< top >}}